Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Very Short Questions: Agriculture

 Ans:

-The crops which are grown in winter from October to December and harvested in summer from April to June.
+The crops are grown in winter from October to December and harvested in summer from April to June.
 Wheat, barley, peas, gram are some examples of rabi crops.

-Q13: What is the period of kharif crop [CBSE 2014]
+Q13: What is the period of Kharif crop [CBSE 2014]

 Ans:

-Q14: What are zaid crops
+Q14: What are zaid crops?

 Ans: